Preliminary 1. Histories of the Book and Literacy Technologies

 More alternative approaches

-Mignolo’s work has been crucial to restructuring the view of Meso-American writing practices, seeing the glyphs and signs of Aztec, Olmec, and Mayan cultures on terms that are not comparative.
+Mignolo’s work has been crucial to restructuring the view of Mesoamerican writing practices, seeing the glyphs and signs of Aztec, Olmec, and Mayan cultures on terms that are not comparative.
 Letting go of “progressive” versions of cultural development in which literacy moves from oral to written to print and then other communications media is a crucial tenet of this approach.
 Robert Fraser’s Book Through Postcolonial Eyes (2008) opens with a case study of printing in India that leapfrogged from oral to print, upending the fallacy of a single progressive model.
 The above mentioned work by Hugh Amory, The Trout and the Milk, suggested that our understandings of the uses of print objects had to be radically qualified in cross-cultural contexts as the foundation of an alternative bibliography.
 Recent studies by Matt Cohen and others looking at pre-contact communication systems in the New World make the case that networks of signs made use of landscape, location, and local knowledge as part of their meaning in ways that books and print objects could not.
 The differences in cultural practices of legible communication are only beginning to be explored and long-standing biases put aside.

 The future history of the book and literacy technologies will depend upon development of a substantive theory of biblio-alterity in which specific cultural practices inform new models of description and analysis.
 This future approach should draw on: 1) the forensic techniques (attention to physicality, trace, materials) of traditional bibliography; 2) aesthetic analyses (forms, format, images, organization, presentation, and style); 3) study of political impacts (agency of texts and objects within power structures and forces); 4) engagement with social values (priorities, hierarchies, stratifications of groups and classes); 5) discussion of cultural pratices (beliefs, mores, knowledge, etc.) that have been part of our longer study of legible artifacts.
 But is should also be premised on a systems approach in which distributed nodes of production are considered as part of the processual conditions of identity and influence—contingent upon time, place, location, cultural contexts and other constituting factors.
-As noted at the outset, the point of developing biblio-alterity is not simply to expand the kinds of objects under consideration, but change the basic approaches that produce the objects of our study.
+As noted at the outset, the point of developing biblio-alterity is not simply to expand the kinds of objects under consideration, but to change the basic approaches that produce the objects of our study.

 1 The definition of “literacy” is much debated.
 Strict interpretation of the term limits it to knowledge of letters, reading, and writing systems.
 Broader definitions are inclusive, and suggest that nearly all forms of de-coding cultural systems—from dance to astronomy, politics to emotions—might be characterized as “literacies.”
 In the context of this course-book, the term applies to sign systems of communication that are sufficiently codified to be identified, used, understood, and integrated into other cultural practices.
-Literacy technologies is used to designate all of the various aspects of production and reception that are part of these systems.
+Literacy technologies are used to designate all of the various aspects of production and reception that are part of these systems.
 Though this text is not focused on issues of infrastructure—wiring, broadcasting, electronic signal production and transmission or storage, for instance—it does attend to some of the more traditional features of literacy production—tablets in clay and wax, inscriptions in stone, writing on vellum, bark, and other surfaces, and printing in all its various forms.
-But newer work, such as that of Matthew Cohen, Networked Wilderness, (Minneapolis, MN: University of Minnesota, 2009) Robert Fraser, The Book Through Post-Colonial Eyes, NY and London: Routledge, 2008) and classics, such as Walter Mignolo’s Darker Side of the Renaissance (Ann Arbor: University of Michigan, 1995) and Martin Bernal’s Cadmean Letters (Winona Lake: Eisenbrauns, 1990), are all inspirations for expanding our understanding of bibliographical study to distributed systems of signs and processes for their use whether they appear in landscapes or on objects, are transient or relatively fixed, so long as they are codified to a sufficient degree to be understood within communicative actions and transactions. ↩
+But newer work, such as that of Matthew Cohen, Networked Wilderness (Minneapolis, MN: University of Minnesota, 2009) Robert Fraser, The Book Through Postcolonial Eyes, NY and London: Routledge, 2008) and classics, such as Walter Mignolo’s Darker Side of the Renaissance (Ann Arbor: University of Michigan, 1995) and Martin Bernal’s Cadmean Letters (Winona Lake: Eisenbrauns, 1990), are all inspirations for expanding our understanding of bibliographical study to include distributed systems of signs and processes for their use whether they appear in landscapes or on objects, are transient or relatively fixed, so long as they are codified to a sufficient degree to be understood within communicative actions and transactions. ↩

 2 Or some other term that might engage writing, literacy, and their multiple dimensions. ↩